 You may have visited Nature Collector’s Garden in Mr. Eric’s front yard at 1003 South Elmwood (Oak Park, Illinois).
-This week we are running a different sort of program for children who collect rocks, minerals, fossils, and sea life.
+We also run a different program for children during less perilous times.
 It’s called Nature Collector’s Swap Shop, because children trade for their natural history specimens instead of picking them up off the ground.

-This summer, children trade points for specimens.
-Since it’s been a tough year so far, children (and teachers!) get 50 FREE POINTS to spend at the Swap Shop.
-They can trade those points for rocks, minerals, fossils, sea life, and more.
+For a week in June 2021, we reinvented the Swap Shop for the COVID era.
+Children traded points for specimens instead of natural items they collected on their own.
+Since had been a tough year, children (and teachers!) got 50 FREE POINTS to spend at the Swap Shop.
+They could trade those points for rocks, minerals, fossils, sea life, and more.

-Here’s a photo gallery that shows some of what’s available at the Swap Shop this summer:
+Here’s a photo gallery that shows some of what was available at the Swap Shop during that week in June:

-It’s all self-serve and honor system, but parents may need to help younger children add up their points.
-(In any other year, children would trade with natural things they found on their own, but this year is different.)
+It was all self-serve and honor system, with parents encouraged to help younger children add up their points.
+(In any other year, children would trade with natural things they found on their own, but 2021 was different.)

-Again, Nature Collectors Swap Shop is set up at Mr. Eric’s house at 1003 South Elmwood, in Oak Park, Illinois, from June 15 through June 20.
-The Swap Shop will usually open by 7 a.m. and close sometime after sunset.
-We may have to close for a couple of hours if it rains.
-(We should only be so lucky….)
-Mr. Eric will restock the drawers as needed but will usually be busy bird watching or inside his house.
+The COVID era Nature Collector’s Swap Shop was set up at Mr. Eric’s house at 1003 South Elmwood, in Oak Park, Illinois, from June 15 through June 20, 2021.
+The Swap Shop was usually open from 7 a.m. until sometime after sunset.
+Mr. Eric restocked the drawers as needed but was usually busy bird watching or inside his house.

 Did you miss out on Fossil Shark Week?
 Or do you want to search through a second bag of phosphate gravel for fossil teeth?
 Then stop by 1003 South Elmwood to pick up one of the leftover Grab-and-Go bags.
 Free to anyone, until they are all gone!